Smartsheet partner Achievan enables Mosaic Transit Group to streamline construction while protecting worker health and safety

 Clear communication is a challenge when work teams are spread out along an urban light rail corridor.
 For the Finch West LRT project, a Metrolinx project in Northwest Toronto, Mosaic Transit Group wanted a single location for information about project status, safety and regulatory requirements, budget issues, and other developments.
 Although the construction work was deemed essential, the quarantine measures put in place to prevent the spread of COVID-19 required most administrative, professional and technical staff to work from home, increasing potential communications barriers.

-Mosaic Transit Group and Execute Strategy collaborated to implement Smartsheet across a wide range of departments.
-Execute Strategy recognized that the challenges Mosaic Transit Group was facing included multiple communication channels, email overload, administrative burden, delayed approvals, and limited visibility into various workstreams.
+Mosaic Transit Group and Achievan collaborated to implement Smartsheet across a wide range of departments.
+Achievan recognized that the challenges Mosaic Transit Group was facing included multiple communication channels, email overload, administrative burden, delayed approvals, and limited visibility into various workstreams.
 The partner worked with Mosaic Transit Group to improve work management across all departments with solutions such as safety opportunities and KPIs, design reviews, look-ahead scheduling, commissioning, quality and inspection, and environmental assessments, as well as digitizing paper forms and incorporating e-signatures.

 The platform’s flexibility has helped different teams build solutions that meet their unique needs, quickly and easily.